junyaoshi/DeepRobots/Notes.md

 - RL implementation:
     - always use epsilon-greedy approach
      - epsilon should be something that decreases over time
-    - (optional)in general, joint velocities are sinoidal -> this is how we should let the robot choose
+    - (optional)in general, joint velocities are sinusoidal -> this is how we should let the robot choose
        - Tony will think about this more